 The National Education Union (NEU) welcomes the work of school and college leaders to support students and staff during the current crisis.
 As your union, we will continue to provide the support you need to manage matters in the face of consistently changing Government demands.

-The NEU wants wider school and college reopening as soon as it is safe to do so.
-We aim to assist schools and college leaders with their plans for September through a thorough process of risk evaluation and assessment.
+The NEU wants schools and colleges to remain open where it is safe to do so.
+We aim to assist schools and college leaders with their plans and safety measures through a thorough process of risk evaluation and assessment.
 Your safety and that of your students and staff, their families and society as a whole must be our priority.

 Read our joint checklist and advice for NEU members generally when you prepare for wider opening with your NEU workplace rep, staff and leadership colleagues and make sure it is safe for your school to reopen.
 Also read our specific advice for leaders on risk assessment which gives guidance to ensure that all necessary areas are considered in undertaking risk assessments.